Our Whole Lives (OWL)

 OWL for gr.
 7-9

-In the 27-session Our Whole Lives program for grades 7-9, youth learn about relationships, sexual decision making, and other facts and skills related to adolescent sexuality.
+In the 25-session Our Whole Lives program for grades 7-9, youth learn about relationships, sexual decision making, and other facts and skills related to adolescent sexuality.

-Time and Location: Meetings take place on Sunday evenings, 5-8 p.m., beginning in late January.
-The longer meeting time allows us to complete OWL between January and May, to better accommodate the busy schedules of our families.
-See schedule below.
+Time and Location: Meetings take place on Sunday afternoons, 3:30 – 5 p.m., September through May.
 All sessions meet at the UU Church of Palo Alto.

 Enrollment: If you would like to enroll your child in this class, all custodial parents must attend the parent orientation.
 All custodial parents must also attend the orientation for the visuals.
-Please plan your family schedule so that your child will not miss any classes; due to the nature of the program, if your child is absent for more than one week, we may drop them from enrollment.
+Please plan your family schedule so that your child will not miss any classes; due to the nature of the program, if your child is absent for more than two weeks, we reserve the right to drop them from enrollment.

-Orientation sessions: There will be two orientation sessions for parents/guardians:
+Orientation sessions: There will be one orientation sessions for parents/guardians:

 Cost: There is no cost for the program; we are committed to making this program available to all families regardless of financial situation.
 For those who are financially able to do so, we would be happy to accept your tax-deductible donation so that we can continue to offer OWL.